Description

 In a full external wall insulation build-up, Atlas Fundament 90 mm handles the plinth and below-DPC foundation zone, while the main facade above is finished with matching-thickness graphite EPS boards bonded with adhesive-and-basecoat and finished with mesh-reinforced render.
 The alignment story is the system story: when the plinth XPS lands on the same plane as the facade EPS, the basecoat and mesh wrap the transition without thickness compensation, and the render reads as one continuous finish from ground level to eaves.

-Bond the 90 mm board with a specialist polyurethane adhesive such as Ceresit CT84 XPS Foam, which cures fast in the cool, damp conditions typical of UK ground-level work.
-Above ground — particularly on exposed plinth runs — add mechanical fixings from the EWI fixing accessories range at 6–8 plugs per m², stepping up to 8 plugs per m² on corners and edges.
+Bond the 90 mm board with a specialist polyurethane adhesive that cures fast in the cool, damp conditions typical of UK ground-level work.
+Above ground, particularly on exposed plinth runs, add mechanical fixings from the EWI fixing accessories range at 6–8 plugs per m², stepping up to 8 plugs per m² on corners and edges.

 How Atlas Fundament 90 mm Compares to Sibling Foundation Boards